Harfenlabor/harfenlabor.com/exampleSite/content/research/disegni-per-strumenti-musicali.md

 ***

-Lanfranco's painting provides a clear chronological indication for both the drawing and the instrument, since it was undoubtedly painted before the painter’s departure to <span id="map_tag">Napoli</span> in <span id="timeline_tag">1634</span> and after the arrival in Roma of Marco Marazzoli, who commissioned the painting, and – as shown in some documents – had been in the service of Cardinal Antonio Barberini the Younger since <span id="timeline_tag">1629</span>.<sup>9</sup> This date matches the dates indicated in the documents recently found in the Barberini papers of the Vatican archives.
+Lanfranco's painting provides a clear chronological indication for both the drawing and the instrument, since it was undoubtedly painted before the painter’s departure to <span id="map_tag">Napoli</span> in <span id="timeline_tag">1634</span> and after the arrival in Roma of Marco Marazzoli, who commissioned the painting, and – as shown in some documents – had been in the service of Cardinal Antonio Barberini il Giovane since <span id="timeline_tag">1629</span>.<sup>9</sup> This date matches the dates indicated in the documents recently found in the Barberini papers of the Vatican archives.
 These dates refer to the payments made, respectively, to the harp maker <span id="person_tag">Geronimo Acciari</span> on August 23rd, <span id="timeline_tag">1632</span>, and to the harp carver <span id="person_tag">Giovanni Tubi</span> in <span id="timeline_tag">1633</span>.<sup>10</sup> The figurative toolset of this drawing is not of a technical nature but purely decorative, confirming that the drawing dates back to the beginning of the <span id="timeline_tag">1630s</span>, in line with the dating of the painting.
 However, the drawing cannot be attributed to Lanfranco due to its different graphic style.
 Rather, the evident correspondence in the carved motifs between the painting and the harp, seems to indicate that Lanfranco had his friend's instrument as a model in front of him.

 ***

-The plastic motifs and the stylistic aspects of this drawing are rather of Cortonian origin, bearing similarity to <span id="person_tag">Pietro da Cortona</span>'s designs for funerary monuments, engravings and liturgical objects such as a ceremonial mace (Fig. 6), which – among other things – carries the Antonio Barberini the Younger’s coat of arms.<sup>11</sup>
+The plastic motifs and the stylistic aspects of this drawing are rather of Cortonian origin, bearing similarity to <span id="person_tag">Pietro da Cortona</span>'s designs for funerary monuments, engravings and liturgical objects such as a ceremonial mace (Fig. 6), which – among other things – carries the Antonio Barberini il Giovane’s coat of arms.<sup>11</sup>

 ![](/images/fig-6.jpg)